MOstafaZaRiaa/2-Tier-App-via-Terraform/README.md

 - Private Route Table
 - Public EC2 instances
 - Private EC2 instances
-- RDS instance
-- Elasticache instance

-The project also includes two workspaces for deploying the infrastructure in different regions, and a script for auto-installing MySQL and Redis on the EC2 instances and scripts to auto connect to them.

 ## Prerequisites
 Before running the deployment script, you will need to have the following: